RIT-EVT/BMS/docs/source/srs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The main communication interface for the DEV1 BMS will be CANopen.
 CANopen
-is build on top of the hardware and data layer specifications of CAN.
+is built on top of the hardware and data layer specifications of CAN.
 The
-majority of the CAN based network communication that will be used will
+majority of the CAN-based network communication that will be used will
-conform to CANopen including how the DEV1 BMS will expose information on
+conform to CANopen, including how the DEV1 BMS will expose information on
 the DEV1 system network.
-The BQ76952 chip expose logic may or may not
+The exposed BQ76952 chip logic may or may not
-conform to CANopen depending on the final implementation.
+conform to CANopen, depending on the final implementation.

 Communication between the ST microcontroller and the BQ7695 will be handled
 via I2C.
-The BQ7695 contains the specifications of the I2C interface.
+The BQ76952 contains the specifications of the I2C interface.

 Memory Constraints
 ~~~~~~~~~~~~~~~~~~